pedromaltez/dotfiles/docs/symlink.md

 Symlink
 =======
-__Symlinks__, or __symbolic links__, are files that reference another file or directory such that most applications that interact with the symlink won't distinguish it from the original.
-This allows us to keep dotfiles in one place and tell the system that it's elsewhere.
+__Symlinks__, or __symbolic links__, are files that reference another file or directory such that most applications that interact with the __symlink__ won’t distinguish it from the original.
+This allows dotfiles to be kept in one place while telling the system that they are elsewhere; they can be kept among other project files while the system reads them from a standard configuration directory.

 `ln` is used to create __symlinks__.
 It is part of __[GNU Coreutils]__.